Sayani07/gravitas/README.md

 ## Features

-  - Get set of possible temporal granularities with `create_gran`
+  - Build any temporal granularity with `create_gran`

   - Get set of possible temporal granularities with `search_gran()`